PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 Only the messages created in the selected store or store group (through the context) are displayed.

-Example, let's say I have the following confiuration:
+For example, let's say I have the following configuration:
 - Group 1
   - Shop A
   - Shop B